NC State Extension Publications

 Skip to Residential Recommendations

 Pheromone traps are available to monitor red oak clearwing borer moth flights in order to time pesticide applications.
 Probably the best method of control would be to apply a pyrethroid such as permthrin or some other pyrethroid in early May to prevent the new larvae from boring into the bark.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams).
 Several pyrethroids are labeled for residential landscape use and are available in big box stores, nurseries, and plant centers.
 The active ingredient of any pesticide is listed on the front label usually in very small type near the bottom.
 The active ingredient of pyrethroid insecticides all end with "-thrin" such as bifenthrin, lamda-cyhalotrin, permethrin, etc. (Don't purchase resmethrin or pyrethrum as their residues do not last long once they are sprayed.)
 Even if a pyrethroid does not kill the red oak clearwing borer eggs, when the borers hatch they often eat the egg shell, so the poor thing may perish soon after hatching or after chewing through treated bark.
 Pyrethroids are also repellent to insects, so the moths are likely to avoid treated plants.
 Insect populations often fluctuate (sometimes dramatically) from year to year and place to place.
 To spray a pyrethroid is a gamble the following year the moths may not appear.
 On the other hand they could be more numerous.
 Only the lower trunk needs to be treated.
 Because the moths appear in mid to late spring, one application per year should give adequate control.

 Other Resources